 - Subsequently marrying the mother of the child;

-- Entering into a parental responsibility agreement with the mother’s consent;
+- Entering into an agreement with the mother’s consent;

 - Applying to the Court for a Child Arrangements Order;

 - Being appointed the child’s guardian.

 Steeles Law’s family law team and specialist in divorce, separation and children matters, commented: “Whilst it can be difficult, making arrangements for the children following separation or divorce should be done in an amicable way, if possible.
 Family mediation must always be considered if matters in relation to children cannot be agreed between the parties.
 Court intervention should always be a last resort.”